- July 03*-July 29, 2016

 Learning at ESADE

 While in Barcelona, you will have the chance to build your academic experience by selecting a morning and an afternoon course.
 The curricular offerings are varied – from Entrepreneurship to Spanish Conversation – and are designed to allow you to specialize in an area of interest or do a little of everything.
-Spanish language study is not required but is offered as and pick-and-choose course or as academic focus for the summer.
+Spanish language study is not required but is offered as a pick-and-choose course or as academic focus for the summer.

 No matter which morning course you choose, your learning experience will be complemented by an integrated workshop in communication and leadership.
 Business courses will be enhanced by a diverse offering of weekly guest lectures and trips to company headquarters – like FC Barcelona and Hewlet-Packer - which are open to all program participants.

 Each Saturday and Sunday, we will take trips out of the city to get a proper feel for the region's geography, culture and people.
 From beaches guarded by imposing castles to mysterious medieval villages, not to mention the country's most popular theme park, we will show you the best of what Catalonia has to offer.

 Every day you will get to participate in opportunities from our eclectic activities calendar, designed by a lifelong resident of the city.
 From Europe's largest soccer stadium to the Picasso Museum, Barcelona has more than enough to keep even the most ambitious students busy.
 The evening activity program will introduce students to different aspects of Spanish culture, including food, film, music, theater and politics.